 The vehicle then stopped.
 The respondent and the 14 others were ordered to disembark and embark another vehicle which the respondent described as a military truck.
 Another 50 people were already in that truck.
 These people were of varying nationalities including Egyptian, Syrian, Palestinian, Yemenini and Iraqi.
 There was a 5 year old girl being held by her mother.
 “They push us inside so we all fit in the truck, as if they were loading commodities, not people” explained the respondent.

 The respondent was able to look out of the window of the truck, and saw that they were in the middle of a forest.
 There were no buildings nearby.

 They were then driven for an hour and a half, by two officers, until they arrived at the Evros/Meriç river.
-The driving was reckless.
+The driving was described as reckless.
 “Many of us had to stand so that we all fit in the truck.
 But because of the driving, the ones who were standing often fell over those who were sitting” explained the respondent.

 They arrived when it was still daylight.
 Four more officers were present at the river, waiting dressed in black clothes and balaclavas with no flags on their uniforms.

 When they arrived at the river there was a 2 metre long plastic boat ready, with an engine.
 “They [officers] were checking us again before they put us in the boat.
 There was a woman who had a gold necklace and she was hiding a wallet in a sensitive place.
 They took both… I don’t know how he reached that wallet” explained the respondent.